 Federal Penalty for Not Being Insured Eliminated & New California Tax Penalty Added

 Medical Threshold – Medical expenses are deductible as itemized deductions only if the total medical expenses for the tax year exceed a specified percentage of a taxpayer’s income.
-After dropping to 7.5% for 2017 and 2018, this threshold reverts to 10% for 2019.
-As a result, any medical expenses from 2019 are deductible only to the extent that they exceed 10% of a taxpayer’s adjusted gross income for the year.
+After dropping to 7.5% for 2017 and 2018, this threshold reverts to 10%.
+As a result, any medical expenses from 2021 are deductible only to the extent that they exceed 10% of a taxpayer’s adjusted gross income for the year.

 Alimony – One delayed effect of the 2017 tax reform is that, the treatment of alimony changes for some individuals starting in 2019.